Name

 Later, when you want to add a new change to both projects, just pass the

-option to the add
+--all option to the add command:

 > sqitch add users --all -n 'Creates users table.'